glowkeeper/glowkeeper.github.io/src/content/writing/books/when-the-fire-burns-low/gratitude.md

 The clearing descended into chittering, squawking and angry speculation.
 Some demanded that the gardener be banished.
 Others proposed confiscating his wheelbarrow.
 The rat suggested that his wine cellar should be searched as a matter of urgency.

-Once again, the Elven King struck the ground with his staff.
+Once again, the Elven King struck the ground three times with his ancient yew staff.

-*Thump.*
+*Thump.
+Thump.
+Thump.*

 The noise subsided.